enviodev/docs/docs/HyperSync/hypersync-query.md

 This page explains how the HyperSync query works and how to get the data you need from HyperSync.

 :::note
 Not all of the features that are implemented in HyperSync are implemented in HyperFuel (Fuel implementation of HyperSync).
-For example stream and collect functions aren't implemented on the Fuel client as of writing.
+For example, stream and collect functions aren't implemented on the Fuel client as of writing.
 :::

 ## Table of Contents